DavidSegalle/Redes/Proj1/README.md

 If checksum is invalid server simply won't respond.

-If a request is made for an invalid filename the server will respond with a message with empty filename.
+If a request is made for an invalid filename the server will respond with file has the size 0 chunks.

 If a request is made for an invalid index of a file (file isn't big enough for the index) server will respond with empty filename and data fields.

 ### Client side

-Not implemented.
+The client connects to a ip:socket and requests for a file.
+If the file exists it than asks for each packet of data of the file.
+If the request fails it may try 5 times, with a one second timeout.

 ## Message